 Storm Warriors International has aligned with amazing artists that focus on humanitarian themes.
 Below are photos and paintings that are available at certain donation levels.
-We will also be featuring them at Art fairs and festivals this summer.
 Proceeds from these pieces will go toward gifting other non-profits with media tools.

 Photographer and Camden Hills graduate, Eliza Massey, traveled solo on her motorcycle to third world locations between 2012 and 2014, wherein she captured the heart and spirit of indigenous people to raise awareness and funding for Indian and African villages.
 Eliza’s striking photographs capture the heart and soul of men, women and children who, despite their need, radiate hope and beauty and love.
 Each of her images has a brief story that reflects the culture and humanity of the given moment.

 This portrait of a Samburu warrior was taken at a cultural event meant to bring together five local tribes that had been warring with each other.
 On this day, they find common ground through music, dance and demonstrations.
 The goal was to help bridge their cultural differences and bring new understanding and friendship.